Logout

 It's true that Allegiant Stadium generates a massive amount revenue, pulling in more than $281 million in gross live-event revenue last year.
 However, it's not the highest-grossing stadium in the world.
 That distinction goes to Estadio GNP Seguros in Mexico City.

-As for why Allegiant isn't involved in this summer's World Cup, that's because the plans for the 2026 FIFA World Cup were finalized in 2017, before ground was even broken on the stadium, which was completed on July 31, 2020.
+As for why Allegiant isn't involved in this summer's tournament, it's because the plans for the 2026 FIFA World Cup were finalized in 2017, before ground was even broken on the stadium, which was completed on July 31, 2020.

 Tourism leaders at the time, according to the Las Vegas Review-Journal, held meetings with the FIFA bid team back then and determined that there were too many uncertainties surrounding the stadium.
 They also learned that the bid requirements were "too costly and flexible in favor of the event's organizers" for their taste.